sligtenberg/job-applicant-report/README.md

 job-applicant-report is a JavaScript and React frontend that turns json data into an HTML page.
 The db.json files contain sample data.

-Use a json server to see the app in a developement environment.
+Use a json server to see the app in a development environment.

 React component structure: